Do Bumble Bees Sting?

 A word on allergies

-If you have allergies, though, bee stings can prove dangerous or even fatal (though rare).
-People with severe allergies may die within an hour after being stung, usually the result of respiratory dysfunction or anaphylaxis.
-But relax, this only happens in around one percent of cases, typically in adults who have been stung in the head or face.
+People with severe allergies may die within an hour after being stung, usually the result of an anaphylactic reaction or respiratory dysfunction.
+This only happens in around one percent of cases, typically in adults who have been stung in the head or face.

-A honey bee in comparison faces the issue that the barbs in her sting and the relatively elastic skin around the stinger prevent her to pull out.
-So either she is stuck and gets swatted by her victim, or she will pull so hard that the poison sac, and eventually even part of her abdomen will be pulled out of the body, only enabling her to fly off and die.
+Once she delivers a sting, the honeybee’s stinger is stuck, and so is the honey bee.
+Not being able to pull out, the honey bee can get swatted by her victim, or she will pull so hard that the poison sac, and even part of her abdomen, will be pulled out of the body, only enabling her to fly off and die.

 Bee stings are no fun.
 Do really all of them sting?
 Or is this a simple misconception held by a lot of people?

-Generally speaking, most bee species don’t do much stinging – this is especially the case for most solitary bees, which make up around half of all known bee species.
 Female solitary bees are fertile (compared to social bees with a lot of sterile worker bees), which means that stinging for them is quite a risky strategy and will only be used in highly dangerous situations.

 There are more than 600 stingless bee species, however, whose stingers have been so reduced that they are also known as entirely stingless bees (Meliponini), with the majority of these located in Latin America, Australia, Africa, and Eastern and Southern Asia.